-We live our lives through story, through narratives that we tell ourselves and share with others.
-Worldwide, we have been doing this, and recording it, for tens of thousands of years.
-Today, we do this in literature and poetry, in memoir and essay; we do this in journalism, film, and in the songs that carry over the airwaves.
-Businesses, organizations, and public officials tell their stories in ever-evolving forms of communication, advertising and public relations.
+Stories and narratives we tell ourselves and share with others define our lives.
+Worldwide, we have been doing this and recording it for tens of thousands of years.
+Today, we do this in literature and poetry, memoir and essay, journalism, film, and the songs that carry over the airwaves.
+Businesses, organizations, and public officials tell their stories in ever-evolving forms of communication, advertising, and public relations.

-As a student in the English Department, you’ll explore great themes in the human experience, practice working in a variety of forms and media, and develop your craft in the use of language, be that written or spoken, to bring your voice to the world.
+As a student in the English Department, you’ll explore the major themes of the human experience, practice working in various forms and media, and develop your craft in language, be that written or spoken, to bring your voice to the world.

 Know your faculty on a first-name basis.